paytunia/api-documentation/README.md

 ## Trading

-These calls require the `trade` OAuth2 scope.
+Account specific calls require the `trade` OAuth2 scope.

 ### Place an order (A)